fedeAlterio/SignalsDotnet/README.md

 It automatically recognize which are the signals it depends by, and listen for them to change.
 Whenever a signal changes, the function is executed again, and a new value is produced (the `INotifyPropertyChanged` is raised).

-It is possible to specify whether or not to subscribe weakly (default option), or strongly.
+It is possible to specify whether or not to subscribe weakly, or strongly (default option).
 It is possible also here to specify a custom `EqualityComparer`.

-Usuually you want to stop all asynchronous computation according to some boolean condition.
+Usually you want to stop all asynchronous computation according to some boolean condition.
 This can be easily done via `ComputedSignalFactory.DisconnectEverythingWhen(isDeactivated)`.
-Whenever the isDeactivated observables notfies `true`, every pending async computation will be cancelled.
+Whenever the isDeactivated observable notfies `true`, every pending async computation will be cancelled.
 Later on, when it notifies a `false`, all the computed signals will be recomputed again.

 You can find useful also `CancellationSignal.Create(booleanObservable)`, that converts a boolean observable into a `IReadOnlySignal<CancellationToken>`, that automatically creates, cancels and disposes new cancellation tokens according to a boolean observable.